DIAGNijmegen/website-content/content/pages/members/mariam-baghdady.md

 type: student-assistant
 linkedin: https://www.linkedin.com/in/mariambaghdady/

 In 2018, Mariam Baghdady obtained her Bachelor's degree in Medical Biology at the Radboud University Nijmegen.
 She wrote her Bachelor's thesis from April to July 2017 at the ETH Zurich in Switzerland.
 In September 2018, she started her Master in Medical Biology at the Radboud University Nijmegen, specializing in Human Biology.
-She joined the Computational Pathology Group as a student assistant as of March 2019.
+She worked for the Computational Pathology Group as a student assistant from 2019 until 2021.